caiopskk/caiopskk/README.md

 **Hey/Olá!**

-*I'm Caio Lima, I'm 26 years old and I'm a software engineer.
+*I'm Caio Lima, I'm 26 years old and I'm a software developer.
 When I'm not writing code, I love to immerse myself in the universe of movies and games.*

 **Reach me on:**
   <div>